AnyBlok/AnyBlok/doc/builtin_bloks.rst

 Builtin Bloks
 =============

 AnyBlok ships with some builtin Bloks.

-Among them, :ref:`blok_anyblok_core` is essential for the framework itself.
+Among them, :ref:`anyblok-core <blok_anyblok_core>` is essential for the framework itself, while the others provide optional functionalities that have been found generic enough that uniformity across applications would be a good thing.

-The others provide primitives for data interchange and database support for builtin authorization rules.
+.. contents:: Covered Bloks
+   :local:
+   :depth: 1

 .. _blok_anyblok_core: